Federal Aviation Administration (FAA), DOT.

 Examining the AD Docket

-You may examine the AD docket on the internet at https://www.regulations.gov by searching for and locating Docket No. FAA-2017-0967; or in person at Docket Operations between 9 a.m. and 5 p.m., Monday through Friday, except Federal holidays.
-The AD docket contains this SNPRM, the mandatory continuing airworthiness information (MCAI), the regulatory evaluation, any comments received, and other information.
-The street address for Docket Operations is listed above.
+You may examine the AD docket on the Internet at http://www.regulations.gov by searching for and locating Docket No. FAA-2017-0658; or in person at the Docket Operations office between 9 a.m. and 5 p.m., Monday through Friday, except Federal holidays.
+The AD docket contains this proposed AD, the mandatory continuing airworthiness information (MCAI), the regulatory evaluation, any comments received, and other information.
+The address for the Docket Office (phone: 800-647-5527) is in the ADDRESSES section.
 Comments will be available in the AD docket shortly after receipt.

 Start Further Info

 Robert Green, Aerospace Engineer, ECO Branch, FAA, 1200 District Avenue, Burlington, MA 01803; phone: 781-238-7754; fax: 781-238-7199; email: email@example.com.

 Start Supplemental Information